ABOUT DON OWENS

 Al Boenker is nothing less than a marketing genius and his “Thanks Al” campaign that I said would never work was massively successful long before I arrived.
 While with the agency we executed great campaigns like, “I am the Middle Man”, “Insurance Companies are Stupid”, and “Had You at Howdy.”

 In addition, we had a kick-butt grassroots marketing campaign.
 Al and Quad Boenker both raced for the National Pro Formula Mazda Series.
 We used the racing theme in our marketing of insurance.
 Imagine the impact we had at large local events with a graphic covered big rig, large video screens, show cars on display and a staff of marketing interns dressed in Al Boenker race gear.
 It was incredible!

 While working under the ABI banner I grew into managing not only our marketing and messages but as I started to connect the dots from message to experience, I was given the opportunity to lead the sales team.
 This was my step into the insurance world I dwell in today.
-If you had told me in college I would be a licensed insurance guy I would have thought you had just jumped off the crazy bus.

 I met Al in 1995 when I was working as the promotions director for KLTY Radio www.klty.com.
 I directed an event called “Celebrate Freedom” which is known as the largest outdoor concert in the US.
 I was running through the client pavilion and noticed something messed up.
 The line for autographs of insurance agent Al Boenker was longer than the one for recording artist Amy Grant.
 They were both on opposite sides of the pavilion.
 It was at that moment I decided I was going to find a way to work for that man.